-4.2 New group formation processes
+4.2.
+New group formation processes

 The more intimate environment in elementary schools, fostered by groups being together for at least one year but often several years and with the same teacher, allows for building a stable and safe group process in which the group roles are clear and with a low level of competition for status in the group.
-In high schools, students suddenly have to cope with several groups, which all are relatively new and in which open struggles for status and position in the group and towards

-&lt;sup>1 Swearer, Susan; Peugh, James; Espalaga, Dorothy; Siebecker, Amanda; Kingsbury, Whitney; Bevins, Katherine (2006).
-A Social-Ecological Model for Bullying Prevention and Intervention in Early Adolescence: An Exploratory Examination.
-In: Jimmwerson, Shane & Furlong, Michael (eds) The Handbook of School Violence and School Safety: From Research to Practice.
-New Jersey: Lawrence Erlbaum Associates teachers take place.
-These initial group formations mainly take place in the first 6 weeks of the school year (Mooij2) and largely determine the safety of the group and the relationship with the teacher(s).
+In high schools, students suddenly have to cope with several groups, which all are relatively new and in which open struggles for status and position in the group and towards teachers take place.
+These initial group formations mainly take place in the first 6 weeks of the school year 8 and largely determine the safety of the group and the relationship with the teacher(s).
 If the group process is left to its own devices, there is a risk that the group formation does not balance out into a stable and supportive learning group, but in a gang-like group anarchy where the right of the strongest is paramount, or in a collective insurgence against the authorities (for example teachers).
 Failed group processes lead that what teachers experience as "difficult classes".

-4.3 Puberty and adolescence
+4.3.
+Puberty and adolescence

 Soon after young people enter high school, they enter puberty and the adolescent phase of their life.
 Puberty causes hormonal and physical effects that make young people more insecure and invite them to imitate role-models that seem to offer self-esteem and status.
-These role-models are often stereotypical examples of high status and of male and female identified behavior.
-In their struggle to be "acceptable", young people may become quite extreme in copying stereotyped behavior, for example boys behaving extraordinary "masculine" and using various forms of physical intimidation and violence to prove their "worthiness" while girls may behave quite "feminine" by using various forms of make-up, seduction maneuvers, friendship alliances and gossip to raise their status.
+These role-models are often stereotypical examples of high status and identified/predefined male and female behaviour.
+In their struggle to be "acceptable", young people may become quite extreme in copying stereotyped behaviour, for example boys behaving extraordinary "masculine" and using various forms of physical intimidation and violence to prove their "worthiness" while girls may behave quite "feminine" by using various forms of make-up, seduction manoeuvres, friendship alliances and gossip to raise their status.
 Both boys and girls punish each other when other students do not conform to these stereotypes ("gender-policing"); boy calling each other "gay" and girls calling each other "slut" are frequent examples of this.
 Both gendered self-development strategies can result in bullying, especially when students have inadequate self-esteem and underdeveloped coping skills.